PermissionlessGames/degen-casino/docs/DegenGambitIntegrationGuide.md

 1. A 166-bit integer representing the entropy unused by the game.
 This entropy is statistically independent from the entropy used to determine the symbols that the reels come to rest on.
 Clients are free to use this entropy in any manner they wish to.
 Using this entropy allows game clients to produce effects that are invariant under distinct sessions.
+1. The amount of native tokens that the player would win by accepting the outcome.

 The `inspectOutcome` call will fail if either a block has not ticked since the player's last spin or if the block deadline has passed after the player's last spin.

 When a *Degen's Gambit* smart contract is deployed, it is configured with a [`BlocksToAct`](./docgen/src/src/DegenGambit.sol/contract.DegenGambit.md#blockstoact) parameter:

 ```solidity
 uint256 public BlocksToAct;